MrF1yn/Application-Timeline-Manager-Backend-ProjectX-GFG-KIIT/README.md

-# Application-Timeline-Manager-Backend-ProjectX-GFG-KIIT
+# RTCT_BACKEND
-Backend for the AI-Timeline-Manager project under the Project X team of GeekForGeeks KIIT.
-Using TypeScript, ExpressJS, MongoDB and Redis.
+Rest and Socket backend for Realtime Collaboration Tool.
+Using ExpressJs, SocketIO, Prisma-ORM along with Redis and PostgreSQL and MongoDB integration.